-Jon Revealed His Parentage To Arya & Sansa On 'Game Of Thrones' & Things Are Going To Get Messy
+Jon Finally Told Arya & Sansa His Parentage On 'Game Of Thrones'

 Spoilers ahead for Game of Thrones Season 8, Episode 4.
 Since Daenerys arrived at Winterfell in the season premiere, there's been obvious tension between Sansa and the Dragon Queen.
 And although it was already awkward that Jon was boinking Dany, both Arya and Sansa learned about Jon's parents in the May 5 Game of Thrones episode, which further complicated things between House Stark and Targaryen.
 And since their brother isn't a bastard at all but Aegon Targaryen, it's still unclear where that leaves their relationship.